kuzzleio/sdk-java/CONTRIBUTING.md

 Here are a few rules and guidelines to follow if you want to contribute to the Java SDK and, more importantly, if you want to see your pull requests accepted by Kuzzle team.

-## Coding style

-Since there is not Java code on this repository, there is no coding style to follow.

 ## Tools

 We use git submodules to link the sdk-go, sdk-c and sdk-cpp.